Andøy Municipality: Transportation

 The Hurtigruten boat stops at Risøyhamn in Andøy.
 Andøya Airport at Andenes is served by Widerøe airlines.
-During the summer, Andenes is connected to Gryllefjord on the island of Senja by ferry.
+During the summer, Andenes is connected to Gryllefjord on the island of Senja by the Andenes–Gryllefjord Ferry.
 By car, you reach Andøy on Norwegian County Road 82, northbound from Sortland.

 Military

 Andøya Air Station is located next to Andenes.
 It is the home of the 333rd Squadron of the Royal Norwegian Air Force and houses all P-3 Orion maritime patrol aircraft in the Norwegian Armed Forces.